molinerisLab/RNABSdb/index.md

 #### Published data

-Tell us how to find the data using the [add an experiment form](#add_an_experiment)
+Tell us how to find new data using the [add an experiment form](#add_an_experiment)

 #### Unpublished or private data

-We process your data for free on a collaborative basis for academic-non profit use.
+We process your data for free on a collaborative basis for academic-nonprofit use.
 Please [contact us](analyze) if interested.

 ## Re-processed data

-We re-analyze all data in standard ad uniform way using [ENCODE ChIP-seq pipeline](https://www.encodeproject.org/chip-seq/transcription_factor/).
+We reanalyze the data in a standard ad uniform way employing [ENCODE ChIP-seq pipeline](https://www.encodeproject.org/chip-seq/transcription_factor/).

-### View peaks and signal trask on genome browser
+### View peaks and signal tracks on genome browser

 [Human genome](https://genome.ucsc.edu/cgi-bin/hgTracks?hubUrl=https://olilab.unito.it/RNABSdb/hub.txt&genome=hg38&position=lastDbPos)